-When Jesus was baptised in the River Jordan by John the Baptist, we read that the Holy Spirit descended and rested upon Him as a dove from heaven (St. John 1:32).
-When Jesus began His public ministry after His baptism, He said "The Spirit of the Lord is upon me..."
+When Jesus was baptised in the River Jordan by John the Baptist, we see the Holy Spirit descended and rested upon Him like a dove from heaven (St. John 1:32).
+When Jesus began His public ministry, He said "The Spirit of the Lord is upon me..."
 (St. Luke 4:18).
-Jesus is always in the fullness of the Holy Spirit, because without the Holy Spirit, there is no existence of the Son.
+Jesus is always in the fullness of the Holy Spirit, because there is never a moment when the Son is without the Holy Spirit.

-With the Power of the Holy Spirit, He was preaching, teaching, healing, casting out demons, and accomplishing every sign and wonder that proved that He is the Messiah.
-God has revealed Himself to us through Jesus Christ, His Son.
-His revelation, love, and purpose are revealed by the power of the Holy Spirit.
+Christ was preaching, teaching, healing, casting out demons, and accomplishing every sign to show He was the Messiah.
+God the Father revealed Himself to us through Jesus Christ.
+It is the Holy Spirit that reveals to us the purpose of Christ even today.